inet-framework/inet-tutorials/configurator/doc/step5.rst

 Second, note that the ``<route>`` element refers to addresses (e.g.
 10.0.0.35) which were automatically assigned by the ``<interface>`` element.
-It is valid to do so because the assigment of IP addresses is deterministic, that is, given the same input, it will always produce the same result.
-However, if you change the network topology, for example add, remove or reorder hosts, addresses might be assigned in a different way.
+It is valid to do so because the assignment of IP addresses is deterministic, that is, given the same input, it will always produce the same result.
+However, if you change the network topology, for example, add, remove or reorder hosts, addresses might be assigned in a different way.
 The consequence may be that addresses in the ``<route>`` element no longer exist in the modified network or they refer to different